-Currently, 51 OAE tests are available for test administration.
+During the 2019-2020 program year, 52 OAE tests were available for test administration.
 The OAE program includes four professional (pedagogy) knowledge tests that are matched to Ohio licensure grade bands (Early Childhood, Middle Childhood, Adolescence to Young Adult, and Multi-Age).
 Content-area tests match Ohio license types.
-Thirty-two OAE tests have been operational since September 3, 2013; 12 OAE tests have been operational since January 21, 2014; two OAE tests have been operational since September 2, 2014; two OAE tests, Dance and Foundations of Reading, have been operational since August 29, 2016, and December 19, 2016, respectively; and two OAE tests, Gifted Education and American Sign Language Subtests I & II, have been operational since September 24, 2018, and October 22, 2018, respectively.
+Thirty-two OAE tests have been operational since September 3, 2013; 12 OAE tests have been operational since January 21, 2014; two OAE tests have been operational since September 2, 2014; two OAE tests, Dance and Foundations of Reading, have been operational since August 29, 2016, and December 19, 2016, respectively; and three OAE tests, Gifted Education and American Sign Language Subtests I & II1, have been operational since September 24, 2018, and October 22, 2018, respectively.
+On December 15, 2019, the Computer Information Science test was retired, and the new Computer Science test was launched on December 16, 2019.

-American Sign Language (ASL) Assessment for World Language Teachers of ASL (Subtests I & II)
+1 American Sign Language (ASL) Assessment for World Language Teachers of ASL (Subtests I & II)